-As digital marketing and online advertising continue to gather pace, internet users soon grew weary of unwanted or unrelated ads.
-To curb this, people now tend to use tools that block ads on websites.
-While that might sound like a pleasant relief from annoying or irrelevant ads, it is a bad news for those who monetize from ads — for publishers!
+Adblockers cause severe profit losses for publishers.
+While using those might seem like a pleasant relief from annoying ads, it is bad news for those who make money from ads on their websites!
 Maybe, it’s time to get passive income from those who block ads, monetize the adblock traffic?

-Despite the boom in the use of adblockers, there are trusted strategies and techniques to help you monetize adblock traffic and users and still make the best income from those users.
-But first, let’s start with the basics.
+As of Statista, in the US only, the loss of revenue due to ad blocking will reach $12 billion.
+So, both groups of the market actors — advertisers and publishers — are eager to mitigate the damage.
+And despite the boom in the use of adblockers, there are trusted strategies and techniques to help you monetize adblock traffic and users and still make the best income from those users.
+Let’s start with the basics.

 - First off, what is an adblock?

 - How can a publisher monetize adblock traffic?